 Also, include such items as foreign language fluency with reference to the spoken and written levels, computer skills, hobbies and visa or resident status.

 List your Work Experience - whether you worked part-time or full-time.
 For each position, provide starting and leaving dates, reason(s) for leaving, the name, location and focus of each company.
 Include concise details of what the job entailed your title and responsibilities emphasizing areas relevant to the position for which you are applying.
-Make sure that there are no “gaps” in your CV/resume.
-However, if “gaps” exists, ensure to mention the reason and even report periods of unemployment.
+Make sure that there are no “gaps” in your CV.
+However, if “gaps” exist, ensure to mention the reason and even report periods of unemployment.
 If your CV/resume has a large gap, explain why the gap exists and what you did during that period.
-For part time jobs, explain why you did not seek full time employment.
+For part-time jobs, explain why you did not seek full-time employment.

-Indonesian employers are interested whether you are capable of doing the job.
-So, make your Indonesia CV/resume more effective and emphasize what you have to offer to the employer.
+Indonesian employers are interested in whether you are capable of doing the job.
+So, make your Indonesia CV more effective and emphasize what you have to offer to the employer.
 Describe your jobs in the active voice.
-Use power words and action verbs to describe your achievements, such as contributed, organized, trained, managed, developed, coordinated, accomplish, achieved, analyzed, delegated, established etc. Bullet point these at the start of a sentence for maximum impact.
+Use power words and action verbs to describe your achievements, such as contributed, organized, trained, managed, developed, coordinated, accomplish, achieved, analyzed, delegated, established etc. Bullet points these at the start of a sentence for maximum impact.

 Provide examples that fit the job, to illustrate your achievements.
 Extracurricular activities are considered of great importance in Indonesia so, list all your apprenticeships, holiday work and student jobs you did.
 Where possible, mention the number of employees for which you were responsible.

-Remember that your Indonesian CV/resume will form part of the script for the interviewer's questions
+Remember that your Indonesian CV will form part of the script for the interviewer's questions

-It is best to avoid putting references on your CV/resume unless recruiter or company specifically asked to provide them.
+It is best to avoid putting references on your CV unless the recruiter or company specifically asked to provide them.
 Employers usually ask for references when they actually need them.
-This is strong indication that an employer is interested in you.
+This is a strong indication that an employer is interested in you.

-Check the spelling and grammar of your Indonesia CV/resume.
+Check the spelling and grammar of your Indonesia CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation in Indonesian or other language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.